simplworld/simpl.world.website/_posts/2021-05-18-profiling-model-service.md

                 # submit player's decision against the last period
                 uri = 'world.simpl.sims.simpl-calc.model.period.' + str(last_period_id) + '.submit_decision'

-                status = await self.call_as(email, uri, decision)
-                if status != 'ok':
+                status = await self.call_as(email, password, uri, decision) if status != 'ok':
                     raise ValueError(
                         "submit_decision: status=" + status)
 ```

+Before running a profile task, you also need to:

+* Add a **GAME_SLUG** setting that matches your game's slug (i.e. GAME_SLUG = ‘simpl-calc’).

+* Create one or more test game runs ready to be played.

+* Create a text file containing the email addresses of players in the test game runs.

+The Simpl `simpl-div-model` and `simpl-calc-model` repositories master branches illustrate how this is done.
+The README files in both repositories contain instructions for creating test game runs and running profiling locally.

+## Performance tuning your deployed game

-Once you have profiling running locally, you will need to run it against your production server to get accurate real life timings.
+Once you have profiling running locally, you are ready to get real life timings against your deployed game.

+TODO

+## Summary

-Using the profiler allows developers to gauge throughput of their game under load and identify bottle necks that need correction.
+Using `simpl-modelservice` profiling allows developers to gauge throughput of their game under load and identify bottle necks that need correction.
-Performance tuning your game before its first launch provides peace of mind.
+Performance tuning your game before its first launch contributes to peace of mind.